Waterloo Road series 12: Casting

 The twelfth series of Waterloo Road (and second since the series' revival in January 2023), features a cast of characters working at and attending the eponymous fictional high school set in Greater Manchester.
 All of the cast members from the previous eleventh series reprise their roles in this series.
 Angela Griffin stars as Kim Campbell, current Headteacher at Waterloo Road, alongside Vincent Jerome and James Baxter as Deputy Headteachers Linden King and Joe Casey respectively.
 Additional faculty members include Shauna Shim as music teacher Valerie Chambers, Neil Fitzmaurice as history teacher Neil Guthrie, Rachel Leskovac as Head of English Coral Walker, and Katherine Pearce as newly-qualified early careers teacher Amy Spratt.
 Other staff at the school include Jo Coffey as Wendy Whitwell, Kim's personal assistant, Adam Thomas as caretaker Donte Charles, Kym Marsh as canteen worker Nicky Walters and Sonia Ibrahim as school social worker Jamilah Omar.
 Ryan Clayton, who appeared in the first episode of the eleventh series as Joe's partner Mike Rutherford, returns this series when he is assigned as Waterloo Road's allocated police officer.

-Among pupils, Adam Abbou appears as Danny Lewis, who moved in with Val during the previous series, Adam Ali as his best friend Kai Sharif, and Priyasasha Kumari as his love interest Samia Choudhry.
+Among Students, Adam Abbou appears as Danny Lewis, who moved in with Val during the previous series, Adam Ali as his best friend Kai Sharif, and Priyasasha Kumari as his love interest Samia Choudhry.
 Noah Valentine stars as Preston Walters, with Summer Violet Bird featuring as his sister Tonya.
 Alicia Forde appears as their cousin Kelly Jo Rafferty, while Francesco Piacentini-Smith appears as her boyfriend and school troublemaker Dean Weever.
 Scarlett Thomas returns as Izzy Charles, Donte's daughter, while Ava Flannery appears as Linden's daughter Verity.
 Thapelo Ray and Inathi Rozani feature as Dwayne and Zayne Jackson, the foster children of Joe and Mike.
 Other returning students include Liam Scholes as Noel McManus, Lucy Eleanor Begg as Caz Williams, Chiamaka Ulebor as Shola Aku, Sahil Ismailkhil as Norullah Sayid, and Randi Agyare as Millie Adebayo.

 On 18 April 2023, the BBC revealed that former cast member Jamie Glover would reprise his role as Andrew Treneman, Kim's former colleague and old flame who is now working as a representative of the Schools Against Knife Crime initiative and is sent to Waterloo Road following the events of the eleventh series' final episode.
 New characters introduced in the twelfth series include Osian Morgan as Myles Massey, a transfer student from a prestigious football academy, and Jenny Platt as his mum Rose Massey, who sits on the school's board of governors.
 Paul Bazely debuts as Ramesh Choudhury, Samia's father and the chair of governors at Waterloo Road, while Sia Kiwa features as Lisa Jackson, mother of Dwayne and Zayne who is a recovering alcoholic.
 Olwen May and James Quinn appear in the fifth episode as Ofsted Inspectors, Mrs Doubleday, and Mr Cribbins respectively.
 Hollie-Jay Bowes returns as Kelly Jo's mother and Nicky's sister Debs Raffety, having previously appeared in two episodes of series eleven.